anchorageprogramming/github101/README.md

 * Select a *public* repo and check the box to initialize it with a readme.

 ## Check out your Repo
-* Once the github client is installed, add your github username information.
+* <del>Once the github client is installed,</del> add your github username information.
 * Click on your username on the left.
 * Select the project and click clone
 * Click the arrow next to your project, you will see your initial commit.